What Counts as an Extracurricular Activity?

 Peer Leadership Group

 The peer leadership group is a good extracurricular opportunity for students who feel called to help others, and who feel confident in and want to further hone their social and leadership skills.
-Peer leaders are typically called to student mediation when social issues arise, perhaps holding an intervention for behavioral problems, and overall helping facilitate productive social interaction between peers.
-Peer leaders are trained to mentor younger students and to assist them with any school-related issues they may face.
+Peer leaders are typically called to student mediation when social issues arise, perhaps holding an intervention for behavioral problems, and overall helping facilitates productive social interaction between peers.
+Peer leaders are trained to mentor younger students and assist them with any school-related issues they may face.
 Peer leaders may act as role models, educators (or tutors), mentors, and counselors for their peer group.
-Successful and ongoing involvement as a peer leader is very impressive to universities because this indicates that a student has maturity and wisdom beyond their years, as well as a good sense of social dynamics, an ability to diffuse difficult situations, and a talent for leading others.
+Successful and ongoing involvement as a peer leader is very impressive to universities because this indicates that a student has maturity and wisdom beyond their years, as well as a good sense of social dynamics, and ability to diffuse difficult situations, and a talent for leading others.

 Student Council is a group made of elected and volunteer students (with an adult advisor) who work together to provide a means for student expression and assistance in school affairs and activities.
-This group gives students the opportunity for leadership experience, as well as encouraging student, faculty, and community relations.
+This group gives students the opportunity for leadership experience, as well as encourages student, faculty, and community relations.
 The Student Council’s projects and activities work to promote citizenship, scholarship, leadership, human rights, and cultural values.
-Students who care about making a difference in the local community and having a palpable impact through their involvement may want to participate in Student Council, and this is great training for anyone considering a future degree or career in politics, business, event-planning, or even activism.
+Students who care about making a difference in the local community and having a palpable impact through their involvement may want to participate in Student Council, and this is great training for anyone considering a future degree or career in politics, business, event planning, or even activism.